ucu-computer-science/UCU_Linux_Club/docs/arch_manual.md

 Password for root: `passwd`

-Add new user: `useradd -G wheel -s /bin/bash -m YOUR_USERNAME`, and give him sudo permissions: `nvim /etc/sudoers` and uncomment _"%wheel ALL=(ALL) ALL"_
+Add new user: `useradd -G wheel -s /bin/bash -m YOUR_USERNAME`, and give him sudo permissions: `vim /etc/sudoers` and uncomment _"%wheel ALL=(ALL) ALL"_

 user's password: `passwd YOUR_USERNAME`